joshurbain/vclods-docker/README.md

 ### To use
 1. Have Docker Desktop installed on your system
 2. Clone the repo with the submodule (`git clone --recursive git@github.com:joshurbain/vclods-docker.git`)
-3. Place your files in the `vclods` folder
+3. Place your files in the `scripts` folder
 4. Build the instance and container (shown below)
-5. Open a shell and use VCLODs directly (shown below) or run the container
+5. Open a shell and use VCLODs directly (shown below)
+6. Change the files in the scripts folder and it will change in your docker instance, as well

 ### Build an instance